Updated October 26, 2021

 How the two ended up in Indiana goes back to an era when artifacts from distant cultures were collected as rarities and – in the case of Richmond’s mummies – as educational tools.

-“Joseph Moore always said it was better to see and touch a thing than to read about it,” said Ann-Eliza Lewis, collections manager at the museum bearing his name.
-The mummy there was purchased from a Cairo government museum by Earlham President J.J.
+The mummy at Joseph Moore Museum of Natural History was purchased from a Cairo government museum by Earlham President J.J.
 Mills in 1889.
 It was added to the collection started by Moore (Mills’ predecessor as president of the college) and has been on display pretty much ever since.

-In contrast, the WCHM mummy might be one of the most documented in the region, according to Harlan.
+In contrast, the WCHM mummy might be one of the most documented in the region.
 That’s thanks in large part to Bonnie McClelland Sampsell, Ph.D., a Richmond native who began studying Egyptology in retirement and has led research efforts on the mummy since 2006 and made annual visits to help make changes to the exhibit.

 The most amazing thing about these two mummies is that they are here to be seen, half a world and 3,000 years away from ancient Egypt.